MasterOdin/presto-client-node/README.md

   * fetch query info (execution statistics) for success callback, or not (default false)
 * headers [object :optional]
   * additional headers to be included in the request, check the full list for [Trino](https://trino.io/docs/current/develop/client-protocol.html#client-request-headers) and [Presto](https://prestodb.io/docs/current/develop/client-protocol.html#client-request-headers) engines
+* timeout [integer :optional]
+  * The seconds that a query is allowed to run before it starts returning results, defaults to disabled
 * cancel [function() :optional]
   * client stops fetch of query results if this callback returns `true`
 * state [function(error, query_id, stats) :optional]